projectacrn/acrn-hypervisor/doc/getting-started/rt_industry_ubuntu.rst

 -------------------------------

 .. note:: The WHL Maxtang machine contains both an NVMe and SATA disk.
+   Before you install the Ubuntu User VM on the SATA disk, either remove the NVME disk or delete it's blocks.

 #.
 Insert the Ubuntu USB boot disk into the WHL Maxtang machine.
 #.
 Power on the machine, then press F11 to select the USB disk as the boot
    device.
 Select **UEFI: SanDisk**.
-Note that the label depends on the brand/make of the USB stick.
+Note that the label depends on the brand/make of the USB stick, and must start with **UEFI**.
 #.
 Install the Ubuntu OS.
 #.
 Select **Something else** to create the partition.